 Mark Pocan, U.S. Representative for Wisconsin, speaking at an unrelated event.

 A bipartisan bill, H.R.
 1614, that would allow student loan borrowers to “modify the interest rate of such loans to be equal to the interest rate for such loans at the time of modification” has been introduced once again to the House of Representatives.
 In short, this is another federal student loan refinancing bill.
+Currently, there is no federal refinancing option for student loan repayment; today, there is only a federal loan consolidation program.

 The main sponsor for the bill is Mark Pocan, a Democratic U.S. Representative for Wisconsin’s Second Congressional District, who introduced the bill to the House floor on March 17.
 Since its introduction, it has been referred to the House Committee on Education and the Workforce according the congressional government website.